GSA/search-gov-website/about/index.md

 Search.gov is a product of Smarter IT Solutions, a division of the [U.S. General Services Administration’s Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/tts-solutions#smart), and there is no cost to federal agencies.

 Do you have any questions or need any assistance?
 We’re here to help!
-Email us at [search@support.digitalgov.gov](mailto:search@support.digitalgov.gov).
+Email us at [search@gsa.gov](mailto:search@gsa.gov).
 You can also give us a call at [202-969-7426](tel:2029697426), Monday through Friday 9am to 5pm ET, except for federal holidays.

 ## History